 Employee population.
-On August 31, 2022, we had 10,014 full-time, part-time, temporary and seasonal employees, primarily in the United States.
-Of that total, 2,486 were employed in our Energy segment, 6,314 were employed in our Ag segment and 1,214 were employed in Corporate and Other.
+On August 31, 2023, we had 10,609 full-time, part-time, temporary and seasonal employees, primarily in the United States.
+Of that total, 2,402 were employed in our Energy segment, 6,315 were employed in our Ag segment and 1,892 were employed in Corporate and Other.
 In addition to those individuals directly employed by us, many individuals work for or support our joint ventures, including CF Nitrogen in our Nitrogen Production segment and Ventura Foods and Ardent Mills in our Corporate and Other category, and are not included in these totals.
-As of August 31, 2022, we had 12 collective bargaining agreements with unions covering approximately 9% of our employees in the United States, with collective bargaining agreements expiring on various dates through August 31, 2026.
+As of August 31, 2023, we had 11 collective bargaining agreements with unions covering approximately 8% of our employees in the United States, with collective bargaining agreements expiring on various dates through August 31, 2026.
 We believe that our relations with our employees are strong.
 We value our employees and believe that employee passion for our work and employee engagement are key elements of our operating performance.

 Diversity and inclusion.
-The CHS value of inclusion helps us strive to create a work environment where excellence and growth stem from diverse thinking.
+The CHS value of inclusion compels us to create a work environment where excellence and growth stem from diverse thinking.
 Our goal is to foster a workplace where diverse thinking, voices and backgrounds yield better employee experiences, business performance and business outcomes.
-In addition to working on modeling inclusive behaviors that positively impact our communities, with the assistance of external experts, we developed and launched an enterprisewide three-year strategic plan during fiscal 2021 for improving inclusion and diversity at CHS.
-We continue to sponsor and support employee resource groups made up of individuals who join together as allies and advocates to promote diversity and inclusion, while providing our employees from across the country the opportunity to strengthen relationships, learn through educational and networking opportunities that focus on development, help local communities and engage with people across CHS.
-These employee resource groups include Harvest Pride, which promotes a safe, connected and empowered LGBTQA+ community across CHS; Mozaiko, which promotes ethnic diversity and inclusion at CHS while creating an inclusive environment for all employees; VERG, which provides support, camaraderie and resources for employees formerly or currently serving in the military; Women in Leadership, which supports women in the workplace who are excited and energized to grow personally and professionally; and CultivateHER, a cohort within Women in Leadership, which supports women across our Ag segment.
+In addition to working on modeling inclusive behaviors that positively impact our communities, with the assistance of external experts, we developed and launched an enterprisewide three-year strategic plan in fiscal 2021 to improve inclusion and diversity at CHS.
+We sponsor and support employee resource groups made up of individuals who join together as allies and advocates to promote diversity and inclusion, while providing our employees across the country the opportunity to strengthen relationships, learn through educational and networking opportunities that focus on development, help local communities and engage with people across CHS.
+These employee resource groups include Harvest Pride, which promotes a safe, connected and empowered LGBTQA+ community across CHS; Mozaiko, which promotes ethnic diversity and inclusion at CHS while supporting an inclusive environment for all employees; VERG, which provides support, camaraderie and resources for employees formerly or currently serving in the military and their families; Women in Leadership, which supports women in the workplace to grow personally and professionally; and CultivateHER, a cohort within Women in Leadership, which supports women across our Ag segment.

 Learning and development.
-We are committed to investing in our employees to help them grow and achieve their career goals.
+We are committed to investing in our employees to help them build knowledge, develop skills and achieve their career goals.
 In addition to regular performance evaluations and annual development plans that provide employees with feedback and growth opportunities, employees at CHS have access to a variety of learning tools and other opportunities for growth.
-These tools and opportunities include access to thousands of on-demand learning modules; various internal and external trainings that cover continuous improvement, public speaking, financial and accounting topics and other topics; tuition and professional certification reimbursement; as well as other opportunities focused on developing the future leaders of CHS.
+These tools and opportunities include access to on-demand learning modules; internal and external trainings that cover continuous improvement, public speaking, finance and accounting topics and other subjects; tuition and professional certification reimbursement; as well as other opportunities focused on developing the future leaders of CHS.